achernarwang/LiVO/README.md

 ## Acknowledgements

 - Thanks to the [🤗 Diffusers](https://github.com/huggingface/diffusers) Library and everyone who ever contributed to it!
 We built our work upon this great open-source project.
-- Thanks to the authors of [Fair Diffusion](https://github.com/ml-research/Fair-Diffusion), [Concept Ablation](https://github.com/nupurkmr9/concept-ablation), [Unified Concept Editing](https://github.com/rohitgandikota/unified-concept-editing) for their amazing research and the open source of their implementations!
+- Thanks to the authors of [Fair Diffusion](https://github.com/ml-research/Fair-Diffusion), [Concept Ablation](https://github.com/nupurkmr9/concept-ablation), [Unified Concept Editing](https://github.com/rohitgandikota/unified-concept-editing) for their amazing research and the open-source of their implementations!
 We use their implementations as baseline models in our paper.

 ## Citation